Pretty scary, right?

-Here’s what I can say: a great SEO will never charge low prices.
+We can say that a great SEO will never charge low prices.
 If you’re hunting for a discount, chances are you’ll end up with an SEO who cuts corners and hurts your site in the long run.

 That being said, a high price doesn’t guarantee quality work either.
-Many agencies will mark up prices of basic work by an obscene amount.
+Many agencies will increase basic work prices by an obscene amount.
 Since most website owners don’t know how to evaluate SEO work, these SEO companies can get away with a lot.

 Luckily, you’re not an average website owner.

-At the very minimum, just by reading this article, you’ve shown that you’re taking initiative to carefully weed out bad SEOs.
+At the very minimum, just by reading this article, you’ve shown that you’re taking the initiative to weed out bad SEOs carefully.

-As long as you ask the right questions and pay attention to the answers (I’ll show you how now), you should be able to find an SEO that makes a positive impact on your business.
+As long as you ask the right questions and pay attention to the answers (we’ll show you how now), you should be able to find an SEO that positively impacts your business.